xcart/xc5-manual/en/modules/ebay_integration/configuring_x-cart_ebay_integration.md

     ![xc5_ebay_grantaccess.png]({{site.baseurl}}/attachments/ref_ZnP9TFJx/xc5_ebay_grantaccess.png)

     **Important**: If you are creating a Sandbox user token, enter the credentials for a [Sandbox User](https://developer.ebay.com/DevZone/sandboxuser/default.aspx).
 If it is a token for Production, use the credentials for a user created on the [Production eBay site](http://www.ebay.com/) (the one you will use to sell items on eBay).
 Remember that User IDs for Sandbox users begin with "`TESTUSER_`".
     Once application access has been granted, eBay will generate a new token, and you will be automatically redirected back to X-Cart.
-Now on the **Get User Token** tab of the eBay configuration details you should be able to see the **User Token** field populated with your token value.
+Now in the **Get User Token** section of the eBay configuration details you should be able to see the **User Token** field populated with your token value.
 Below this field you should be able to see information about the current status of your token (**Token Status**) and token expiration date (**Token Expiration**).
     ![xc5_ebay_token_created.png]({{site.baseurl}}/attachments/ref_ZnP9TFJx/xc5_ebay_token_created.png)

     When your token is about to expire, you will be notified and provided with a button to create a new one.